anngroong/podcasts/content/episode/209-rananjay-anand-indo-armenian-friendship-ngo-india-on-world-stage-economic-trade-defense-relations-hope-promise.md

 * What attracted you to working in the field of relationship building between the two nations?

-### World Politics
+### India on the World Stage

 India is one of the largest countries in the world, and is barely second only to China as the most populous country in the world.
 In fact, within a few years India is expected to overtake China in this area.
 At the same time, India is the most populous, or largest democracy in the world, and a major regional and nuclear power, with significant technology and defense industries.
 So it is quickly rising to become a world power, which other major powers can no longer ignore or take for granted.
 Since the start of the war in Ukraine, Indian-Russian partnership has further developed.
 India has increased its consumption of Russian gas.
 India is also a key member of BRICS, which is set to grow much more in influence as a testament to the rearrangement of the world geopolitical order.

-* Can you tell us about where India sees itself on the world stage in the coming few years, and decades?
+* Where does India see itself on the world stage in the coming few years and decades?
-* Given what we just noted about India a moment ago, - nuclear power, most populous country, largest democracy, rising regional, and vying world power status, - why is India outside the UN Security Council, still?
+* Why is India not a permanent UN Security Council member?

 ### India and Armenia